Stay Informed in 2025

 • June 2, 2025 - Sine Die, Last day of regular Texas legislative session (Governor can add special sessions to allow more time to pass legislation)

-89th Session High Priority Water Quality Bills
+89th Session House High Priority Water Quality Bills

 BillSponsorSummaryStatus